1939 American Karakoram expedition to K2: K2

 K2 is on the border between what in 1939 was the British Raj of India (now Pakistan) and the Republic of China.
 At 8611 m it is the highest point of the Karakoram range and the second highest mountain in the world.
-From the beginning of the 20th century, several unsuccessful attempts had been made to reach the summit and the 1909 Duke of the Abruzzi expedition reached about 6250 m on the southeast ridge before deciding the mountain was unclimbable.
+From the beginning of the 20th century, several unsuccessful attempts have been made to reach the summit and the 1909 Duke of the Abruzzi expedition reached about 6250 m on the southeast ridge before deciding the mountain was unclimbable.
 This route later became known as the Abruzzi Ridge (or Abruzzi Spur) and eventually became regarded as the normal route to the summit.

 American Alpine Club 1938 expedition

 At the American Alpine Club's 1937 meeting, Charlie Houston and Fritz Wiessner were the main speakers and Wiessner proposed an expedition to climb K2 for the first time, an idea that was strongly supported.
 The American Alpine Club (AAC) president applied for an expedition permit via the Department of State – the British colonial authorities approved the plan for an attempt in 1938 to be followed by another in 1939 if the first attempt failed.
 Although Wiessner had been expected to lead the first expedition, he backed down and suggested Houston replace him.
 Houston had considerable mountaineering experience – he had organized and achieved the first ascent of Alaska's Mount Foraker in 1934 and had been a climbing member on the British–American Himalayan Expedition of 1936 which reached the top of Nanda Devi, then the highest summit to have been climbed.

 Houston's expedition investigated several routes up the mountain and, after deciding on the Abruzzi Ridge, made good progress up to the head of the ridge at 24700 ft on July 19, 1938.
 However, by then their supply lines were very extended, they were short of food and the monsoon seemed imminent.
 It was decided that Houston and Paul Petzoldt would make a last push to get as close to the summit as they could and then rejoin the rest of the party in descent.
 On July 21 the pair reached about 26000 ft.
 In favorable weather they were able to identify a suitable site for a higher camp and a clear route to the summit.

 The expedition was regarded as a success.
 A suitable route up the Abruzzi Ridge had been explored in detail, good sites for tents had been found (sites that would go on to be used in many future expeditions) and they had identified the technically most difficult part of the climb, up the House Chimney at 22000 ft (named after Bill House who had led the four-hour climb up the gully).
 The way was now clear for a 1939 expedition.